igrigorik/http-client-hints/draft.md

 Security Considerations
 =======================

 The client controls which header fields are communicated and when.
-In cases such as incognito or anonymous profile browsing, the header can be omitted entirely if necessary.
+In cases such as incognito or anonymous profile browsing, the header can be omitted if necessary.

 --- back